Get started with Ramp Procurement agents

 Speed without sacrificing control

 Procurement reviews often stall because experts need time to hunt for information.
-Policies shorten this cycle by handling that pre-work instantly while still leaving decisions to humans.
+Agents shorten this cycle by handling that pre-work instantly while still leaving decisions to humans.

 Consistency and completeness